darrylwest/jekyll-blog/_posts/2014-06-30-Node-Production-Logger.md

 layout: post
 title: A Node Production Logger
 ---
 What started out as a simple node logger to replace more heavy-weight loggers has become our standard logger for simple scripts as well as production servers.
-And as of version 0.91.84, with the ability to log domain, category, and levels we will begin using this logger even for clustered applications.
+And as of version 0.91.90, with the ability to log domain, category, and levels we will begin using this logger even for clustered applications.

 This multi-level logger can easily write to console, file, or rolling files.
 Some of the features include:

 - levels: trace, debug, info, warn, error and fatal levels (plus all and off)
 - flexible appender/formatters with default to HH:MM:ss.SSS LEVEL message
 - add appenders to send output to console, file, etc
-- change log levels on the fly
+- dynamically change log levels for appenders and loggers on the fly
 - domain and category columns
 - overridable format methods in base appender